 - 1. If a Superior Court staff reporter is not available to report the law and motion hearing, then the party, at their own expense, may arrange for the presence of a certified shorthand reporter to serve as an official pro tempore reporter pursuant to California Rules of Court, rule 2.956. - 2.
 Only one court reporter will be allowed per hearing; therefore, parties must check with the Supervising Court Reporter regarding the availability of a staff court reporter prior to engaging a pro tempore reporter.
 The Supervising Court Reporter can be contacted via e-mail to civilreporters@stanct.org or by phone at (209) 530-3105. - 3.
 A party with an approved fee waiver may request an official court reporter to cover a law and motion hearing within the time limits set forth in this rule at no expense to the party.
 An approved fee waiver does not cover the cost of a reporter's transcript. - 4.
-Any law and motion hearing lasting more than an hour will be billed at the $\frac{1}{2}$ day rate of \$250.
-If the hearing continues after the noon hour, then the full day rate of \$500 applies. - F. Parties requesting an ex parte hearing shall contact the assigned department.
+Any law and motion hearing lasting more than an hour will be billed at the $\frac{1}{2}$ day rate of \$300.
+If the hearing continues after the noon hour, then the full day rate of \$700 applies.
+(9/1/22) - F. Parties requesting an ex parte hearing shall contact the assigned department.
 The bailiff/courtroom clerk of the department will schedule the hearing.
 The moving party shall then e-file its ex parte hearing request and supporting papers with the Clerk's Office no later than 2:00 p.m. on the Court day prior to the scheduled exparte hearing.
-(Parties not required to utilize e-filing may hand file their ex parte hearing request and supporting documents with the Clerk's Office no later than 2:00 p.m. on the Court day prior to the scheduled ex parte hearing.)
+(Parties not required to utilize e-filing may hand file their ex parte hearing request and supporting documents with the Clerk's Office no later than 2:00 p.m. on the Court day prior to the scheduled exparte hearing request and supporting documents with the Clerk's Office no later than 2:00 p.m. on the Court day prior to the scheduled exparte hearing.)
 If the ex parte hearing request and supporting paperwork is not filed with the Clerk's Office by 2:00 p.m. on the Court day prior to the scheduled hearing (whether by e-filing or by hand) the ex parte hearing will be dropped.
 Notice of the ex parte hearing shall be given as prescribed in California Rules of Court rule 3.1203. - G. You may request a staff court reporter to cover an ex parte hearing by calling the Supervising Court Reporter at (209) 530-3105 or emailing civilreporters@stanct.org at the same time you request an ex parte hearing.
 (1/1/22) - 1.
 If a staff reporter is not available to report the ex parte hearing, then the party, at their own expense, may arrange for the presence of a certified shorthand reporter to serve as an official pro tempore reporter pursuant to California Rules of Court, rule 2.956.
 If a staff court reporter is available to report an ex parte hearing, the party requesting the reporter shall pay a \$30 reporter fee for any hearing under an hour.